ibm-watson-data-lab/ibmseti/README.md

 #### Spectrom from Simulated Data

-Due to the difference of the structure of the bytes packed in the simulated data compared to the real data (the simulated data are much simpler), a different code was written to create a spectrogram.
+Due to the difference in the structure of the bytes packed in the simulated data compared to the real data (the simulated data are much simpler), a different code was written to create a spectrogram.
-Also, the are no need for the time and frequency bin edges for the plots.
+Also, there is no need for the time and frequency bin edges for the plots.
 The simulated signals could be at any central frequency, and digitized at any sampling rate.
-However, the shape of the spectrogram produced in the code below transforms the data into a standard spectrogram/waterfall that is used for the real archive-compamp files.
+However, the shape of the spectrogram produced in the code below transforms the data into the "standard" spectrogram/waterfall typically used to analyze the real archive-compamp files.

 ```python
 rawdatafile = open('path/to/data/<some random string>.dat','r')